Take a day trip to one of HK’s fishing villages

 Tai O, a well-known and beloved fishing village on Lantau Island, is a great escape from HK Island’s chaotic vibe.
 Teeming with a small village charm, which we are hard pressed to find in Hong Kong these days, its traditional way of life is still very much in tact.
-Its streets are filled with pedestrians and its vendors and businesses sell locally made products.
-Its main source of income is still strongly tied to the sea.
-There is even a small, locally run heritage museum there located within a traditional Tai O home that offers a glimpse into the fishing village’s past.
+Tai O’s streets are filled with pedestrians and its vendors and businesses sell locally made products.
+Its main source of income is still strongly tied to the sea, and there is even a small, locally run heritage museum located within a traditional Tai O home, that offers a glimpse into the fishing village’s past.
 Small houses that sit above the sea on stilts, countless dried seafood vendors and friendly locals are found throughout the area.
 Next time you’re in need of a little escape, hop over to Tai O and check out the following things to do: